-Field Description Use this panel to list the applications to which a particular component will be restricted.
+Field Description Use this panel to list Use this panel to list the applications to which a particular component will be restricted.
 Line Cmd I Insert a new line R Repeat an existing line D Delete an existing line Appl Enter the application or a pattern to which the component will be restricted.